 Source: Sam Jones, Paul Davies, Stephanie Kirchgaessner and Joanna Chung, Financial Times, May 21, 2008.

-Goldman Sachs Global: Houses in the industrial countries - built on rock,
+Goldman Sachs Global: Houses in the industrial countries - built on rock, or on sand?

 "We find that a further cooling of real house prices is likely.
 In the UK, Spain and Ireland, much has been said about the drag to growth from residential investment, but whether the private sector's spending behaviour materially changes as a result remains a very open question.